|How long does it take

 When did you start

-The day I got my first pair of glasses, in first grade.
-I was
+The day I got my first pair of glasses, in Kindergarten.
+I

 as fast as I could – drawing them actually, I suppose.